-At vacation time, we often hear from people who find flying challenging because of severe ear pain during flights.
+Around the holidays, we often hear from people who find flying challenging because of severe ear pain during flights.
 This can turn a European trip or even a visit to relatives across the country into agony.
 “Airplane ear” is known medically as barotitis media, aerotitis media or barotrauma.
+Have you ever experienced ear pain as the plane descends?
+What have you done about it?

 When An Airplane Loses Altitude: